oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

   - An alternate format extending the JWS JSON Serialization, also allowing for transport of the Issuer-signed JSON data structure and disclosure data

-2. SD-JWT+KB is a composite structure enabling cryptographic key binding when presented to the Verifier.
+2. SD-JWT+KB is a composite structure of an SD-JWT and a cryptographic key binding that can be presented to and verified by the Verifier.
 It comprises the following:
   - A mechanism for associating an SD-JWT with a key pair
   - A format for a Key Binding JWT (KB-JWT) that allows proof of possession of the private key of the associated key pair